akshatjaiswal875-sudo/collegenotes/README.md

 #### Vercel

-This project uses SQLite, which is not supported on serverless platforms like Vercel (since the filesystem is ephemeral).
+This project uses PostgreSQL, which is well-supported on Vercel.
-To deploy to Vercel, you should switch to a cloud database like PostgreSQL (e.g., Vercel Postgres, Supabase, Neon).

-1. Update `prisma/schema.prisma`:
-    ```prisma
-    datasource db {
-      provider = "postgresql"
-      url      = env("DATABASE_URL")
-    }
-    ```
-2. Update `.env` with your `DATABASE_URL`.
+1. Ensure your `DATABASE_URL` is set in Vercel's environment variables.
-3. Run `npx prisma db push` to sync the schema.
+2. Run `npx prisma db push` to sync the schema (you can do this locally or in a build hook).
+3. Deploy to Vercel - the build command will handle the rest.

 #### VPS / Docker

-If deploying to a VPS or using Docker, SQLite will work fine as long as the database file is persisted.
+For VPS deployment or Docker, ensure your PostgreSQL database is accessible.

+1. Set the `DATABASE_URL` environment variable.
+2. Run `npx prisma db push` to sync the schema.
+3. Build and start the application.
 # college-Notes